Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/loops.md

 While loops give us ultimate flexibility in controlling repetition.

-- We can easily set up counter-based loops known as 'accumulators', or loops based on the value in flag variables.
+- We can easily set up counter-based loops known as **accumulators** or loops based on the value in flag variables called **sentinels**.

 - We can also write infinite loops that never stop repeating.